 "The trans-Atlantic slave trade and slavery left deep traces; in society and in the individual lives of many who are heirs of this history.
 In the public debate about the Dutch history of slavery, that rose at the end of the last century, it is this part of the history that is largely 'silenced past '.
 A lot of what is concealed is forgotten. (...)
 In deepening the knowledge about us ' concealed past ', new ways of thinking and research are needed."

-Search into the Heilbron Bookcollection via www.archieven.nl.
+Search through the Heilbron Book collection via www.archieven.nl.

 The Huiswoud Collection

 Upon his arrival in New York City as a 16-year-old boy, Otto Huiswoud came into contact with socialist and communist ideas.
 By historians, he is recognized as the first black member of the American Communist Party.
 He was involved in the early black civil-rights movement and travelled frequently to Moscow for the communist struggle.
-During his fight for equality and justice, he worked with Claude McKay and Langston Hughes, and was involved in debates with Marcus Garvey on the question of race, or race and class?
+During his fight for equality and justice, he worked with Claude McKay and Langston Hughes, and was involved in debates with Marcus Garvey on the question of race, or race and class.
 After the second world war, Otto Huiswoud played as political activist a large role in his presidency in Verenging Ons Suriname in Amsterdam.
 His influence made Vereniging Ons Suriname a breeding ground for resistance and independence.
 In addition to the work of Otto Huiswoud, his wife Hermine Huiswoud fought the communist fight with her husband.
-Many of Otto Huiswoud's books and documents are filed with Hermine Huiswoud's books under the name 'Huiswouds' Collection. |
+Many of Otto Huiswoud's books and documents are filed with Hermine Huiswoud's books under the name 'Huiswouds' Collection.
+Search through the Huiswoud Collection via www.archieven.nl.
+(Dutch) |

 (Rolstoel)toegankelijkheid/Accessibility